gosub-com/Zurfur/Doc/ownership-model.md

 This is a work-in-progress, and is still just brainstorming.
 I'm trying to work out an ownership model that is simpler than Rust's borrow checker but is more useful than C#'s non-ownership model.

-Zurfur is garbage collected and also single threaded (like node.js), so we don't need an ownership model to help with memory or thread safety.
+Zurfur is garbage collected and also single threaded (for now), so we don't need an ownership model to help with memory or thread safety.
 The primary purpose of the ownership model is to help programmers and AI reason about aliasing and iterator invalidation.